Fight 03 · Pillar one

 There is real legislation in the House right now that would close the worst of these loopholes.
 The work is making sure it reaches a floor vote, and naming the leadership figures in both parties who would rather it didn’t.

 - Cosponsor the Close the Revolving Door Act (H.R.
-3554 in the 119th Congress, Ocasio-Cortez and Neguse).
+3554 in the 119th Congress2, Ocasio-Cortez and Neguse).
 Imposes a lifetime ban on former members becoming registered lobbyists, extends the staff cooling-off period from one year to six, increases penalties under the Lobbying Disclosure Act, and creates a public lobbyist database.

 - Close the “shadow lobbying” loophole.
 Anyone with direct congressional contact on behalf of a paying client should have to register, regardless of what percentage of their time they spend on it.
 The current threshold under the Lobbying Disclosure Act lets a large category of paid influence operate off the registration rolls entirely.